godanny86/aem-guides-wknd-events/chapter-0/chapter-0.md

 Next we will integrate the React app on to the page via the client library.

-Open up the `ui.apps` project to edit.
+Open up the `aem-guides-wknd-events/ui.apps` project to edit.

 1. **Beneath `/apps/wknd-events/components/structure/page` open the file `customheaderlibs.html`.**